Klonaqua Lakes

 Klonaqua Lakes are a set of freshwater reservoir lakes located on the western slope of The Enchantments, in Chelan County, Washington.
-Self-issued Alpine Lake Wilderness permit required for transit within the Klonaqua Lakes area.
+A self-issued Alpine Lake Wilderness permit is required for transit within the Klonaqua Lakes area.

 Name

-Along with neighboring lakes, Klonaqua Lakes were given its name by Albert Hale Sylvester, a topographer for the United States Geological Survey working throughout the North Cascades National Park Complex in the 1900s.
+Along with neighboring lakes, Klonaqua Lakes was given its name by Albert Hale Sylvester, a topographer for the United States Geological Survey working throughout the North Cascades National Park Complex in the 1900s.
 Sylvester compounded the word from the Chinook Jargon klone with the Wenatchi language word aqua to mean three waters.

 History

 Archaeological surveying in the area of the Snow Lakes shows evidence that the occupation of indigenous groups dated to at least 12,000 years before the present era.
 Klonaqua Lake is within the traditional territory of the Wenatchi People, one of the Confederated Tribes of the Colville Reservation and within the ceded lands of the Yakama Nation.

-Icicle Irrigation District applied in 1926 for the right to divert water from Klonaqua Lakes at a rate of approximately 25 cfs (cubic feet per second) for seasonal irrigation purposes.
+Icicle Irrigation District applied in 1926 for the right to divert water from Klonaqua Lakes at approximately 25 cfs (cubic feet per second) for seasonal irrigation purposes.
 The State Supervisor of Hydraulics issued Permit Number 828 in January 1927 for the requested amount.
 The irrigation district also sought permission to raise the lake levels because of inadequate summer flows for irrigation.
 The Department of Public Lands approved this request in an October 1927 order that allowed the irrigation district to inundate lakeshores on the lake.